normal1234/Better-Python-Print-Function/README.md

 # Advance-Python-Print-Function
 This a first ever open source code project written by myself, this program adds more functionally to print function / its a advance print function , check code &amp; output for more information.
+# notice
+Install colorama for error free program as it requires the libary to be used